arthurgassner/swissenergy-frontend/docs/problem_understanding.md

 !!! tip "Talk to your users[^1]"
     Get as close as possible to the would-be users of your ML solution and **talk to them**.

 [^1]: I talk about _users_ as if we were selling a SaaS; we are not, but we are building a solution **for someone**.
 That someone is our user.
 If they don't end up using our solution, we failed.

+## Conclusion

+With a sound understanding of our problem, we can start looking at the data sources available to us.